quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Explicit Correction For Delayed Acknowledgements {#ack-delay}

 An endpoint measures the delay incurred between when a packet is received and when the corresponding acknowledgment is sent.
 The endpoint encodes this host delay for the largest acknowledged packet in the Ack Delay field of an ACK frame (see Section 19.3 of {{QUIC-TRANSPORT}}).
 This allows the receiver of the ACK to adjust for any host delays - importantly, for delayed acknowledgements - when estimating the path RTT.
-Where possible, this delay can include the time that a packet was held in the OS kernel before being processed by a userspace QUIC stack.
+In certain deployments, a packet might be held in the OS kernel or elsewhere on the host before being processed by the QUIC stack.
+Where possible, an endpoint SHOULD include these delays when populating the Ack Delay field in an ACK frame.

 An endpoint MUST NOT excessively delay acknowledgements of ack-eliciting packets.
 Specifically, an endpoint is expected to enforce a maximum delay to avoid causing spurious timeouts at the peer.
 The maximum ack delay is communicated in the max_ack_delay transport parameter, see Section 18.1 of
-{{QUIC-TRANSPORT}}.
+{{QUIC-TRANSPORT}}.  max_ack_delay implies an explicit contract: an endpoint promises to never delay acknowledgments of an ack-eliciting packet by more than the indicated value.
+If it does, any excess accrues to the RTT estimate and could result in spurious retransmissions from the peer.

 # Generating Acknowledgements {#generating-acks}